StatStudent888/Nodewise-Loreg/README.md

 ### Main SDAR-based Nodewise Loreg simulations

-The expected runtime depends on the dimension \(p\), sample size \(n\), and whether the user reproduces only the numerical summaries or also the normal-plot figures.
+The expected runtime mainly depends on the dimension \(p\), and whether the user reproduces only the numerical summaries or also the normal-plot figures.

 For one simulation setting, the approximate runtimes are as follows.